 เอกชัย หงส์กังวาน/Akechai Hongkangwarn (35) was arrested by police on 11 March 2011, and eventually charged under Article 112 – lese majeste – for being in possession of 100 illegal VCDs, a CD writer and 10 Wikileaks documents.
-He was arrested following a rally by the Red Siam group (on 10 March 2011).
+His arrest followed a Red Siam rally (on 10 March 2011).
 He was convicted on 28 March 2013.
+He was released from prison on 15 November 2015.

 He was allegedly found to be in possession of the banned VCDs, which were copies of the Australian ABC program on the monarchy.
 He was accused of having these for sale after undercover police coaxed him into selling a copy to them.